 To model this process we will take a modular approach using coloured PetriNets (see Fig 1), since the goal of this assignment is to have a solution that can be applied to any configuration of cells.
 We start with a bulding block that is an abstraction of a cell (figure: circle), which can then be coupled to other cells (figure: arrows).
 The abstraction contains two different types.
 First the proteins are modelled (figure: red), secondly the proteins (figure: blue) are leading in a second process of the creation of gradients which also needs modeling.
-We assume a 1:1 mapping between the amount of proteins and gradients -this taken into consideration- ones an INITIAL protein is used in this process it get called ACTIVATED.
-We assume that the proteins to gradients process is starting at an certain time from the start of the process.
+We assume a 1:1 mapping between the amount of proteins and gradients -this taken into consideration- ones an INITIAL protein is 'used' (e.g. has on posterisation counterpart) in this process it get called ACTIVATED.
+We assume that the proteins to posterisation process is taking place at the same time as the proteins distribution.
+And in a special format (figure: object B).
+It tries to matches the posterisation to the same level as the proteins present.
+But the moment the protein level lowers, the posterisation will remain the same.
+In pseudo-code: